Personal profile

 Other interests and external roles

-Alongside my work at Bristol, I am academic lead for Black Mountains College, a new college in Talgarth that is dedicated to reimagining education at a time of ecological crisis.
+Alongside my work at Bristol, I am chief academic officer for Black Mountains College, a new college in Talgarth that is dedicated to reimagining education at a time of ecological crisis.
 I have led the creation of a new undergraduate degree at BMC, in Sustainable Futures: Arts, Ecology, and Systems Change and contribute to the strategic leadership of the College, including its further education and short courses.
 I have been an external examiner for programmes at Birkbeck (2016 to 2020) and Gloucestershire (2015 to 2019).

 I am a fellow of the Royal Society for the Arts.
 I was co-editor of The Brodie Press from 2002 to 2015; our books included two poetry collections by Julie-ann Rowell, recognised by the Poetry Book Society and shortlisted for the Michael Murphy Prize respectively.